drull1000/blog/content/posts/full-osint-guide/Full-OSINT-guide.md

 ## Keeping your data safe

 Before starting, it is important to make sure that your data is secure and that you won't reveal your true identity.
+Ideally, we are not going to interact directly with our target, but it is always essential to stay secure.

 ### Password managers

-You want to keep the information you are collecting **as private as possible.** order to do that, it is essential to use a password manager like [Bitwarden.](https://bitwarden.com)
+You want to keep the information you are collecting **as private as possible.** In order to do that, it is essential to use a password manager like [Bitwarden.](https://bitwarden.com)

 Other tips:

 - Generate a strong password and use it for only one account.
 - Enable 2FA.
 - Don't save passwords in browsers.
-- Never answer online security questions truthfully.
+- Never answer online security questions truthfully, since those are vulnerable to social engineering.
 - Avoid using SMS for 2FA.
-- Consider unique usernames
+- Consider unique usernames.

 ### ️Secure email